liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/01-intro.markdown

 Microsoft.
 As a spec, it is language-agnostic, and many libraries implement it or provide code generation to help validate, consume, or produce APIs.

-@product@ leverages existing knowledge of OpenAPI to define, create and consume REST APIs.
+@sharepoint@ leverages existing knowledge of OpenAPI to define, create and consume REST APIs.

 ## API Vocabulary